Vanint/DatasetExpansion/README.md

 This is the official repository of [Expanding Small-Scale Datasets with Guided Imagination](https://arxiv.org/pdf/2211.13976.pdf).

 ## 1. Abstract
-The power of Deep Neural Networks (DNNs) depends heavily on the training data quantity, quality and diversity.
-However, in many real scenarios, it is  costly and time-consuming to collect and annotate large-scale data.
-This has severely hindered the application of DNNs.
-To address this  challenge, we explore  a new task of  dataset expansion, which seeks to automatically  create new labeled samples to expand  a small dataset.
-To this end,  we present  a   Guided Imagination Framework (GIF)  that leverages the recently developed big generative models (e.g., DALL-E2) and reconstruction models (e.g., MAE) to "imagine'' and   create informative new data from  seed data to expand small datasets.
-Specifically, GIF conducts imagination by optimizing    the latent features of  seed  data in a semantically meaningful space, which are fed into the  generative models to generate photo-realistic images with new contents.
-For guiding  the imagination towards  creating   samples useful for model training, we exploit the zero-shot recognition ability of   CLIP  and introduce   three   criteria to encourage informative sample generation,  i.e., prediction consistency, entropy maximization and diversity promotion.
-With these essential criteria as guidance,   GIF works well for expanding  datasets in different domains,   leading to  29.9% accuracy gain on average over  six natural image datasets, and  12.3% accuracy gain on average over three medical image datasets.
+The power of DNNs relies heavily on the quantity and quality of training data.
+However, collecting and annotating data on a large scale is often expensive and time-consuming, constraining the widespread application of DNNs.
+To address this issue, we explore a new task, termed dataset expansion, aimed at expanding a ready-to-use small dataset by automatically creating new labeled samples.
+To this end, we present a Guided Imagination Framework (GIF) that leverages cutting-edge generative models like DALL-E2 and Stable Diffusion (SD) to "imagine'' and create informative new data from the input seed data.
+Specifically, GIF conducts data imagination by optimizing the latent features of the seed data in the semantically meaningful space of the prior model, resulting in the creation of photo-realistic images with new content.
+To guide the imagination towards creating informative samples for model training, we introduce two key criteria, i.e., class-maintained information boosting and sample diversity promotion.
+These criteria are verified to be essential for effective dataset expansion: GIF-SD obtains 13.5% higher model accuracy on natural image datasets than unguided expansion with SD.
+With these essential criteria, GIF successfully expands small datasets in various scenarios, boosting model accuracy by 36.9% on average over six natural image datasets and by 13.5% on average over three medical datasets.

 <p align="center">